szmybs/HumanMAC/doc-CN/README.md

 ```
 @inproceedings{chen2023humanmac,
-  title={Humanmac: Masked motion completion for human motion prediction},
+	title={HumanMAC: Masked Motion Completion for Human Motion Prediction},
 	author={Chen, Ling-Hao and Zhang, Jiawei and Li, Yewen and Pang, Yiren and Xia, Xiaobo and Liu, Tongliang},
-  booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision},
+	journal={Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)},
-  pages={9544--9555},
 	year={2023}
 }
 ```